logo

 return "All input variables from url path: %s" % str(req.groups)

-Regular expression routes as like static routes could be set with Application.route or Application.set_route methods.
-But internaly Application.regular_route or Application.set_regular_route is call.
-Same situation is with Application.pop_route and Application.pop_regular_route.
+Regular expression routes, like static routes, can be set with Application.route or Application.set_route methods.
+Internally, however, Application.regular_route or Application.set_regular_route is called.
+The same situation applies to Application.pop_route and Application.pop_regular_route.

 Other handlerslink | top